jlk1975/jlk1975.github.io/content/posts/mermaid-support.md

 series = ["Theme", "Hugo"]
 +++

+THE VERY BEST FOR SURE.
 If you want to use [Mermaid-JS](https://mermaid-js.github.io/mermaid/#/) on your website.
 Provide `mermaid` as [Shortcode](https://gohugo.io/content-management/shortcodes/#readout) in your markdown file.